sathanas65/deb12-i3/README.md

 6. Then enter:

          cd deb12-i3

-7. Then enter:
+7. By default, the options for installing as a kvm/qemu guest virtual machine are already selected.
+If you will be installing on a physical computer then you will need to:

          nano install.sh

+8. Comment out line - 'sudo apt install -y spice-vdagent'

+9. Ctrl + s to save & Ctrl + x to exit.

+10. Then

+          xrandr -q

+11. Note the outputs that say 'connected', then

+          nano display.sh

+12. Change 'Virtual-1' to your single or left hand display output.
+Valid values are HMDI-0, VGA-0, DP-0, DVD-I-0, HDMI-2, etc. If you aren't sure which is which just enter them in any order and sort it out later.

+13  Ctrl + s to save & Ctrl + x to exit.

-8. Now you can review and edit the main install script.
+14. Now you can review and edit the main install script.
 You can comment out lines by putting a hash(#) before them, and then they will not run.
-9. By default, the options for installing as a kvm/qemu guest virtual machine are already selected.
-If you will be installing on a physical computer then you will need to comment out the following lines:
+15. s:

-    a) 'sudo apt install -y spice-vdagent' on line 153
+    a)  on line 153

     b) 'sh ~/deb12-i3/vm-copyconf.sh' on line 182